-But there are additional layers which make the supply chain more complex.
+But there are additional layers that make the supply chain more complex.
 Pharmacy benefit managers (PBMs) negotiate with distributors and manufacturers for better prices on bulk drugs — a service they offer to payers (insurance companies).
-They also receive a copay from individual patients, and get paid by manufacturers to market their drugs to payers.
+They also receive a copay from individual patients and get paid by manufacturers to market their drugs to payers.

 Among the different middlemen, PBMs make the lion’s share of the profit from your typical drug transaction.
 On the sale of a drug with a sticker price of $100, the profit breakdown is roughly:

 Virtually every insurance provider outsources its drug procurement to a pharmacy benefit manager.
 Most major employers use PBMs as well to help negotiate for better rates on drugs for their employees.